dobanisola-scottlogic/scenario-2-20250908-093933/code-server/README.md

 - In the VS-Code editor open the python-contestant folder (Ctrl - o)
 - Documentation is available at python-contestant/docs_html/index.html.
 Preview with (Ctrl-shift v)
+- NOTE currently python documentation is currently served as a static site on port 8081
 - In the Menu: Terminal ->  Run task -> run-python-contestant

 ###### Java Contestant Workspace